-Leaf blowers have long been standard equipment for landscape maintenance pros (a.k.a. “mow-and-blow” crews).
-If you’re ready to beef-up your own yard care arsenal, it’s time to weigh the pros and cons of the two main types of blowers: electric and gas.
-Your decision will most likely be based on five factors (in no particular order): maneuverability, nuisance (noise and emissions), weight, maintenance and price.
-By the way, mow-and-blow pros always use gas models, since none would be foolish enough to ask clients where they can plug in their equipment.
+Leaf blowers have long been standard equipment for landscape maintenance pros (AKA “mow-and-blow” crews).
+If you’re ready to beef up your own yard care arsenal, weigh the pros and cons of the main types of blowers: electric and gas.
+Your decision will most likely be based on 5 factors (in no particular order): maneuverability, nuisance (noise and emissions), weight, maintenance and price.
+BTW, mow-and-blow pros always use gas models, since none would be foolish enough to ask clients where they can plug in their equipment.

 Level Blowing Field

 Before we get to the differentiating factors, it’s important to note that, performance-wise, gas and electric leaf blowers are pretty much equally effective.
 This is true of standard handheld models appropriate for most homeowners.
 For those who want the power of a professional-grade backpack blower, gas is the only option.
 Many of today’s leaf blowers have a vacuum and mulch function in addition to blowing, and this is available on both gas and electric models, but on handheld versions only.

 Not to spoil the ending, but it’s fair to say that maneuverability is really the only benefit that gas blowers have over electric.
 But that can be a big benefit, depending on the size of your yard and how many trees you have to work around.
 Electric blowers remain tethered to an extension cord at all times, limiting your range to about 100 feet from the nearest outlet (that’s in a straight line).
 There are such things as cordless leaf blowers, but at present, they lack the power to do much more than clean hard surfaces, like driveways.